shazam37/Hate-Speech-Classification/README.md

 ![lstm](https://github.com/shazam37/Hate-Speech-Classification/assets/119686545/226562b9-3cb9-4a90-bfc9-abd4e29734d6)

 Consider the name of the different components in a literal sense.
-Input pipe/state takes in the input while the memory pipe/state carries the past information.
-The ones in between are the gates that decides what will happen to the information.
+Input pipe/state takes in the input while the memory pipe/state carries the past information and gets updated at each step.
+The ones in between are the gates that decides what to do with the current information.
 All the components can be summarised as:

 * Input Gate (i):